lazy-ass-devs/sample-service-1/readme.md

 ```
 ![Event Listen](samples/1.png)

-After that... make sure to send the sample-service-2 project and see the changes
+After that... make sure to send the [sample-service-2](https://github.com/lazy-ass-devs/sample-service-2) project and see the changes
 ![Event Listen2](samples/2.png)

-## How to
+## How to Laravel Way
 Create a artisan command and make it listen to incoming RabbitMQ queues
 https://laravel.com/docs/5.8/artisan#writing-commands